 Type of WiFi router for your office

 Just like you would never ask your staff to use their mobile phones as their work computer, you would never buy a gaming laptop for your admin assistant.
 Maybe the managing director or the owner of the company demands a gaming laptop or computer, but they own the company and get to decide your pay and what company car they should buy.
 So let's not get ahead of ourselves with this logic when choosing a WiFi router.

-Of course, you go to a hardware shop or challenger and ask for the fastest; the sales staff leads you to a gaming router, you furrow your brow but believe what he says.
+Of course, you go to a hardware shop or challenger for IT support or recommendations; the sales staff leads you to a gaming router, you furrow your brow but believe what he says.
 What do you know right?
 But now you do, they have a sales target and have no idea what they are doing.
 They are retail staff, and if they had a semblance of a brain, they would be doing your job or be an IT specialist.
 Harsh, well, the world is cruel.
 So you should be too, take everything with a pinch of salt!
 But it would help if you found something right for you.
 Which is easy to overcome if it says gaming on the box, don't buy it.
 If it says home router on the table, don't buy it.